15 releases

 Overview

 In Bevy, it is possible to serialize and deserialize a World using a DynamicScene (see example for details).
-While this is useful for scene management and editing, it has some problems when using it as-is for saving or loading game state.
+While this is useful for scene management and editing, it is problematic when used for saving/loading the game state.

 This crate aims to solve this issue by providing a framework and a collection of systems for selectively saving and loading a world.